caiks/WBOT02/README.md

 Mode increases from 16 to 20 and the max from 25 to 30, and the mean from 15.9 to 18.9, so the statistics seem to similar as expected.

+In both 47 and 48 there are hotspots around the face in the sorts of positions that look like fixation points.
+Model 47 seems to be able to do the faces a bit better, because the hotspots are more concentrated and the paths longer (relatively).
+We could try running a 10-valent with a threshold of 100 and no overflow to compare.

 48 vs 45 - both 5-valent, added min entropy and no overflow - growth is reduced, multiplier increases slightly,  more normal statistics?, compare qualitative

+49 vs 47 and 48 - Model 49 (10-valent, 100 thrs) is in-between model 47 (10-valent, 200 thrs)  and model 48 (5-valent, 100 thrs).
+The average path is less than one step longer than model 47 but more than 2 steps longer than model 48 (5-valent).
+The mode is 1 step more than 47 but 3 steps less than 48.
+The deviation is less than model 47, so the new model is probably evenly distributed, unlike in model 48.
+For contour003 model 49 seems to be a slight improvement over both model 47 and model 48.
+For contour004 model 49 seems to be a slight worsening over both model 47 and model 48.
+The lower threshold seems to be counterbalanced by the larger model.
+The 49 lengths seem to be intermediate between model 47 and model 48 too.
+Probably overall model 47 is best - perhaps it would be noticeably better if not constrained by active size.

 50 vs 48 - back to 10-valent - only diff is valency and min entropy limit,  growth is reduced, multiplier increases slightly, similar stats? compare qualitative

 50 vs 47 - only diff is overflow, but fairly different growth over 1m and multiplier

+Model 50 seems to be very good at focussing on heads and bodies - it does get distracted by strong background objects such as pciture frames or stairs, but is definitely interested in heads, especially in close-up.
+Perahps as good as model 48 and better than model 47.

 49 vs 50 - 100 threshold - higher growth like 5-valent 48 similar multiplier